-Bullying may include, but is not limited to, the following: bullying of a camper may include discrimination, harassment, hazing, threats, taunting, teasing, confinement, assault, demands for money, destruction of property, theft of valued possessions, name calling, rumor spreading, purposeful exclusion or ostracism.
+Bullying may include, but is not limited to, the following: discrimination, harassment, hazing, threats, taunting, teasing, confinement, assault, demands for money, destruction of property, theft of valued possessions, name calling, rumor spreading, purposeful exclusion or ostracism.

 Examples of Retaliation

 Retaliation may include, but is not limited to the following: threats, rumor spreading, ostracism, assault, destruction of property, or unjustified punishments.